Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Introduction

-In this work we: \begin{enumerate} \item Present a quantum‐algorithm framework for the R‐matrix inner‐region problem, mapping the $(N+1)$‐electron Hamiltonian to qubits via a Jordan–Wigner transformation and explicitly enforcing occupancy constraints for continuum orbitals. \item Employ the qubit representation of the number‐projection operator in the variational circuit—based on the construction in \cite{picozzi2024pascal}—to ensure that at most one electron occupies any continuum orbital. \item Develop a sequential subspace‐optimisation protocol that decomposes the required $\mathrm{SO}(N)$ rotations into a cascade of two‐qubit Givens rotations, allowing us to converge on each eigenstate with significantly fewer cost‐function evaluations and Pauli‐term measurements than alternative methods. \item Introduce a coherent‐summation measurement scheme for the target‐eigenstate register, which combines ancilla‐based Hadamard gates with system‐Hamiltonian measurements to reduce the total number of distinct expectation values required. \item Demonstrate our approach on a model $\mathrm{H}_2$ scattering calculation, validating the algorithm and showing that the optimal circuit parameters directly encode the R‐matrix boundary amplitudes needed for subsequent scattering analysis. \end{enumerate}
+In this work we: \begin{enumerate} \item Present a quantum‐algorithm framework for the R‐matrix inner‐region problem, mapping the $(N+1)$‐electron Hamiltonian to qubits via a Jordan–Wigner transformation and explicitly enforcing occupancy constraints for continuum orbitals. \item Employ the qubit representation of the number‐projection operator in the variational circuit—based on the construction in \cite{picozzi2024pascal}—to ensure that at most one electron occupies any continuum orbital. \item Develop a {sequential subspace optimisation} (SSO) protocol that decomposes the required $\mathrm{SO}(k)$ rotations into a fixed cascade of two-qubit Givens rotations (i.e.\ rotations that mix the $\ket{01}$ and $\ket{10}$ subspace), block-diagonalising $H$ one eigenstate at a time and enforcing orthogonality by construction, without the need to introduce penalty terms, overlap measurements, or subspace diagonalisation. \item Introduce a coherent‐summation measurement scheme for the target‐state selector register, which combines ancilla‐based Hadamard gates with system‐Hamiltonian measurements to reduce the total number of distinct expectation values required. \item Demonstrate our approach on a model $\mathrm{H}_2$ scattering calculation, validating the algorithm and showing that the optimal circuit parameters determine the R‐matrix boundary amplitudes needed for subsequent scattering analysis.
+The numerical results reported were obtained on a noiseless classical simulator (i.e., no device noise is included).
+Unless stated otherwise, expectation values are evaluated exactly (statevector expectation values) rather than by finite-shot sampling, so there is no statistical measurement uncertainty to report as error bars. \end{enumerate}